 But with my new job came an office, a proper kitchen, a fridge, a microwave and even a toaster.
-I can now bring my lunch to work and save money.
-Woohoo!
+I can now bring my lunch and save money.
+Woo-hoo!

 Not so fast.
 What to take for lunch?
-Left-overs are always an option, but even though we cook most evenings, we don’t always have some.
-If I were in France, I’d be bringing baguette sandwich, but I find sliced bread sandwiches a bit boring.
+Leftovers are always an option, but even though we cook most evenings, we don’t always have some.
+In France, I’d just make the traditional ham-and-cheese baguette sandwich, but cheese is expensive here and I hate sliced bread.

 Here the recipe I use: